 But what if there were ways to make the service more meaningful and personal?
 What if there were options that could save the estate thousands of dollars?
 It pays – both financially and emotionally – to educate yourself and to come prepared.

 Memorial services can vary in style, tone, and content just as widely as the unique personalities of the individuals being memorialized.
-As more and more families choose to modify or entirely steer clear of “traditional” services, the options for celebrating the life of a loved one multiply to accomodate the preferences of the family or the decedent.
-Continue reading 34 Unique Memorial Service Ideas
+As more and more families choose to modify or entirely steer clear of “traditional” services, the options for celebrating the life of a loved one multiply to accommodate the preferences of the family or the decedent.

 Choosing an appropriate Scripture verse for a memorial service is a poignant way to honor the faith of a loved one and provide comfort for those who remain.
 Here is a selection of Bible verses for funeral services in the English Standard Version (ESV), with links for each verse in the traditional King James Version (KJV) and also the more modernized New Living Translation (NLT).

 He who dwells in the shelter of the Most High

 will abide in the shadow of the Almighty.